Most portfolio companies don't have a sales problem.

 Portfolio differentiation — a GTM capability your competitors cannot offer at pitch.

-Who we work with — the ideal partnership profile.
+Who we work with —

 Private Equity Investor